DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 The vulnerability occurs when a web page is rendered using a content specified by an end user.
 If user input is not properly sanitized, a resulting page can be injected with a malicious script.

 It is strongly suggested that you always sanitize page contents that can be specified by a user.
 You should be aware of what kind of sanitization you use so it is both compatible with the displayed content and provides the intended level of safety.
 For example, you can remove HTML tags throughout the content but it can corrupt text that is intended to contain code samples.
-The more generic approach would be to substitute all '<' and '>' symbols with <code>&amp;lt;</code> and <code>&amp;gt;</code> character codes.
+A more generic approach would be to substitute all '<', '>' and '&' symbols with `&lt;`, `&gt;` and `&amp;` character codes.

 Microsoft provides the standard [HttpUtility](https://docs.microsoft.com/ru-ru/dotnet/api/system.web.httputility.htmlencode?view=netframework-4.7.2) class that you can use to encode data in various use-case scenarios.
 It provides the following methods: